utiasSTARS/utiasSTARS.github.io/_pages/adaptive-graph-traversal.md

 </div>
 {:/}

+The paper we submitted presents two distinct experiments on simulated field environments.
+Here, we replicate the second experiment, now on a graph derived from real orbital data.
+For clarity, we describe again the experiment setup and add a few notes about the realism of our assumptions and what could be done differently in follow-on work from an application perspective.

 ### Experiment setup

-The raw submaps of the shaded red region above (georeferenced grayscale imagery and elevation model) are shown in the first row of plots below.
-The global maps used in this experiment are derived from them.
+In this experiment, the global submaps of the red region above are derived from two raw data products: grayscale imagery and an elevation model (shown in the first row of plots below).
 Specifically, the mapping data we employ includes: slope magnitude, slope orientation (aspect, or azimuth from North), rock abundance (CFA) and three classes of terrain categories derived from the SPOC Terrain classifier.
-In our case, class 0 is cohesive soil, class 1 is harder terrain (ex: bedrock) and class 2 is loose soil (ex: sand).
+In our case, class 0 is simpler cohesive soil, class 1 is harder terrain (ex: bedrock) and class 2 is loose soil (ex: sand).
 Not shown here is a binary mask of dangerous/obstacle regions to avoid including invalid terrain categories, slopes steeper than 30 degrees and human-labelled areas that we generated ourselves.

 {::nomarkdown}
 <div style='text-align:center'>